-We have experienced losses in the six most recent quarters.
-We may not achieve or subsequently maintain profitability if our revenue increases more slowly than we expect or not at all.
+While we were profitable in our most recent quarter we have experienced losses in the nine quarters prior to the most recent quarter.
+We may not be able to maintain profitability if our revenue increases more slowly than we expect or not at all.
 In addition, virtually all of our operating expenses are fixed in the short term, so any shortfall in anticipated revenue in a given period could significantly reduce our operating results below expectations.
-Our accumulated deficit was \$21.7 million as of June 30, 2004.
+Our accumulated deficit was \$21.5 million as of September 30, 2004.
 We expect to continue to incur significant expenses in connection with:

-- funding for research and development; - · expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - · additional non-cash charges relating to amortization of intangibles and deferred stock compensation.
+- · funding for research and development; - expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - · additional non-cash charges relating to amortization of intangibles and deferred stock compensation.